Kainzor/Kainzor/README.md

 🌠 Goals 🌠
  - Cisco CCNA

 <b>While CCNA is my current focus, the goal is not set in stone.
-I might focus on something more fitting depending on my current situation which can lead to things chanigng.
-But for now, I want to have a even better Networking knowledge and CCNA provides me a great understanding on how Networking works</b>
+I might focus on something more fitting depending on my current situation which can lead to things changing.
+But for now, I want to have a better Networking knowledge and CCNA provides me a great understanding on how Networking works</b>

 <h2>👨‍💻 My Projects</h2>